 We have developed a petty cash log for a business that uses petty cash.
 It will keep track of all the money separate from the bank account.
 The template includes columns for different expenditure codes.
 It is helpful if you are using petty cash and accounting software, as you can post the totals to the correct expenditure codes.

-The simplest way to record the transactions is by using accounting software.
-Many packages are available, most of which are online and will grow with the business.
-Packages include Xero, QuickBooks, Sage and a free one called Pandle.
+The simplest way to process transactions is by using accounting software.
+Many packages are available, most of which are online and scalable as the business grows.
+The packages include Xero, QuickBooks, and Sage UK.

-The advantage of using accounting software is that the bank and cash are automatically updated in the general ledger as you record each transaction.
+The advantage of using accounting software is that the bank and cash balances are automatically updated in the general ledger as you enter each transaction, reducing human error.

 An example is a business completing a consultancy job for a client.
 A sales invoice is issued for a customer, including a payment link.
-The client pays immediately by bank transfer, which is recorded in the software.
+The client pays immediately by bank transfer, and the payment is recorded in the software.
 The accounting software will complete the double entry and post it to the bank and sales accounts.

 Cash Book Format

-When designing an Excel template, it is vital to correct the format.
-On the left is the income and expenditure on the right-hand side.
+When designing an Excel template, it is vital to ensure the formatting is correct.
+On the left are the cash receipts, and on the right-hand side are the cash payments.
 Both sides will have columns for date, description, reference and amount.
-At the bottom of the spreadsheet will have totals and a carried forward balance.
+At the bottom of the spreadsheet, you will find totals and a carried-forward balance.

 For a paper-based format, you may find it easier to have the following columns: date, description, reference, income, expenditure and balance.
-It allows for a bank’s running balance and ensures no mistakes in the figures if you complete a bank reconciliation.
+It allows you to record a bank’s running balance and ensures no mistakes in the figures when you complete a bank reconciliation.

 Below is an example of a paper-based cash book using a standard A4 lined pad.